-The African American Cultural Society hosts a lecture by Captain Randy Stapleford on the various projects related to the flow of natural waters into the Intercoastal Waterways.
-Captain Randy Stapleford is a retired US Navy Captain and current district aide for military and veterans affair in the office of US Congressman Michael Waltz.
+The African American Cultural Society hosts a lecture by Captain Randy Stapleford on the various projects related to the flow of natural waters into the Intracoastal Waterways.
+Captain Stapleford is a retired U.S. Navy Captain and current district aide for military and veterans affair in the office of U.S. Congressman Michael Waltz.
 He also serves on the Florida Inland Navigation District Board of Commissioners.

-This program accompanies Water/Ways Smithsonian exhibit on display at the African American Cultural Center and Museum of Florida.
-Water/Ways is part of Museum on Main Street, a collaboration between the Smithsonian Institution and Florida Humanities.
+This program accompanies the “Water/Ways” Smithsonian exhibit on display at the African American Cultural Center and Museum of Florida.
+“Water/Ways” is part of Museum on Main Street, a collaboration between the Smithsonian Institution and Florida Humanities.
 Support for the exhibition and programming was provided through a grant from Florida Humanities with funds from the National Endowment for the Humanities.

 Date/time: July 19 @ 6:00 pm - 8:00 pm